morganmueller/Internet-Geographies/projects/project_01.md

 ## Background
 Familiarity with multiple tools is critical for creating web maps and programming in general.
 While one tool may be great at a certain task, another tool could be great at a different one.
+We're going to practice getting comfortable with multiple mapping tools and using publically accessible data!